 For example, I watched an estimator do a great job of qualifying a customer, handling objections and trying to make the sale.
 But the customer was a “customer pay.”
 The customer left, supposedly to make a decision, and the estimator told me that he “wastes” lots of time on customer-pay estimates.
 Had he listened to the customer, he would have understood that the customer was still unsure about the process and needed help making the decision about whether it’s best to pay out of pocket or file an insurance claim.
 The customer left with unanswered questions.
 Had the estimator provided assistance and information to help the customer answer his questions, he would have gotten the job.

 Improving customer satisfaction boils down to treating customers just as we would all like to be treated.
 Answer the phone, professionally, by the third ring.
 Focus on the customer, not the vehicle.
 Listen, truly listen, to the customer.
 Be honest and keep the communications clear and non-technical.
 And, most importantly, keep the customer informed throughout the process by the method and frequency the customer suggests.

 Then, when the repairs are completed, confirm that you’ve fulfilled your promise to keep the customer informed.
 Find ways to continually remind the customer that your collision repair center fulfilled its promises and convert that customer from just another customer into a raving fan salesperson for your facility.

-Learn to Listen In his book, “7 Habits of Highly Effective People,” Stephen Covey tells us that we only hear 25 percent of what’s said to us.
+In his book, “7 Habits of Highly Effective People,” Stephen Covey tells us that we only hear 25 percent of what’s said to us.

 No one wants to come to a collision repair facility.
 Our customer is uneasy and fearful of the experience.
 They want empathy, understanding and assistance.